benjie/.dev/rfcs/ExpandingSubtyping.md

 Schema construction will now cause some level of recursion.
 Determining the `possibleTypes` of `Animal` requires first determining the possible types of `CowOrWolf`.
 Cycles must be forbidden as well, similar to how cycles are forbidden for interfaces implementing interfaces.

-This new construction would require changes to introspection:
+This new construction would require​ changes to introspection:

 ##### Suboption A